 We made our way through the Muslim quarter to the Western Wall, which was disappointingly empty, and then exited into the newer Jewish Quarter (it had been destroyed by the Israeli army in 1967), ambling through without direction until we arrived at the old Roman Road, which we followed for a while.
 We then exited through Jaffa Gate and headed to Bell Wood Bar, where my mother had a tasty meal and we were joined by my good friend.
 It was lovely to be able to sit in a nice bar with good atmosphere and tasty food and drinks after the terrible food and repeated tourist traps in Jordan (save for one delicious restaurant we went to in Amman).

-The parents then needed a beer, so we found a bar/cafe situated on Manger Square, across from the giant Christmas tree and the lights and stage, and had a few drinks.
-It was a great setting and we were waiting for the time to pass and looking forward to the live shows and, of course, for Midnight Mass to begin.
-Unfortunately, at around 7:30pm, it began to rain – and it didn’t stop until Boxing Day.
+The parents then needed a beer, so we found a bar/cafe situated on Manger Square across from the giant Christmas tree and the lights and stage.
+It was a great setting and we were looking forward to the live shows and, of course, for Midnight Mass to begin.
+Unfortunately, around 7:30pm, it began to rain – and it didn’t stop until Boxing Day.
 After heading around the corner for some falafel, my father reluctantly agreed to join some of my friends at The Tent in Beit Sahour for some more drinking.
 They were, however, very happy there once they arrived.

 By about 10pm, because it was still raining, my parents and brother decided to forget about attending Midnight Mass and headed home.
 I stayed at The Tent with the friends before heading to the Intercontinental in Bethlehem for their Christmas Eve party.
 It party was hardly hopping, and we were seated in a dark corner with a view of the stone wall.
 However, we made the best of the situation, bumping into a couple of people my friends knew and occasionally heading out to dance.
 All in all, an uneventful evening.